Accern/docs/source/includes/data_analytics/_saturation.md

 ###Examples:

+A story about NVIDIA's earnings published by at least 30 sources, of which it includes marketwatch.com , cnbc.com, etc. has high exposure (highly saturated)
+Even a story
 - Saturation (High) - story published on 100+ websites

 - Saturation (High) - story published on two major newswires